celery/celery/.github/ISSUE_TEMPLATE/Patch-Version-Release-Checklist.md

 > ⚠️ **Warning:** The release manager should double check that the release details are correct (project/version) before publishing the release to PyPI.

+> ⚠️ **Critical Reminder:** Should the released package prove to be faulty or need retraction for any reason, do not delete it from PyPI.
+The appropriate course of action is to "yank" the release.

 ## Release Announcement
 After the release is published, the release manager should create a new GitHub Release and set it as the latest release.